ixla-dev/aida-integration-samples/Aida.Sdk.Mini/docs/IntegrationApi.md

 <a name="signalexternalprocesscompleted"></a>
 # **SignalExternalProcessCompleted**
-> List&lt;JobInstance&gt; SignalExternalProcessCompleted (bool? waitForCompletion = null, ExternalProcessCompletedMessage externalProcessCompletedMessage = null)
+> List&lt;JobInstanceDto&gt; SignalExternalProcessCompleted (bool? waitForCompletion = null, ExternalProcessCompletedMessage externalProcessCompletedMessage = null)

 Notifies a suspended workflow instance when that the external process has completed execution